 The Utopia is the current flagship model from Focal, retailing at $4000.
-It’s a very expensive headphone, with great build – leather headband and cushion, fiber carbon headband, beryllium drivers, Lemo connectors.
+It’s a very expensive headphone, competing against other flagships like the Audeze LCD-4.
+It has great build – leather headband and cushion, fiber carbon headband, beryllium drivers, Lemo connectors.
 The stock cable is very stiff and long, an abomination.

 It’s not too heavy, and relatively comfortable.
-The leather ear pads are very plush and there is more headband padding compared to the Elex/Clear.
+The leather ear pads are very plush and there is more headband padding compared to the Elex and Clear.

 The Utopia isn’t very hard to drive and even a phone can get it loud easily, but it’s a very revealing headphone that will sound quite harsh and bright on leaner amplifiers/DACs.
 A lot of people seem to like using the Utopia from tube amps, but I didnt have the occasion to test it.